 In addition to following the above oral hygiene tips, there are several other instructions that you should keep in mind after dental surgery, too.
 These include:

 - Resting the day of your dental surgery.
 Even though you may feel that outpatient dental surgery in our Pasadena office is minor compared to a surgery performed in a hospital, you have just undergone a surgical procedure and likely received some form of anesthesia, too.
 Your body needs to recover.
 While resting, you should lie down, keeping your head elevated with pillows to allow for proper blood flow to your head.
 This will help reduce swelling in your mouth and prevent excessive bleeding.

 - Icing your face after you return home from our Pasadena offices.
 When you have dental surgery, icing for 15 minutes on and 15 minutes off can help relieve swelling and post-operative pain.

 - Eating soft foods as your mouth heals from your dental surgery.
 Harder and crunchier foods can be reintroduced as your doctor advises.

 - Taking your pain medication exactly as prescribed, even if that means you need to wake up in the middle of the night to take a dose.

 Learning More About Dental Surgery

 There are so many different types of oral surgeries available, that exact instructions for your recovery will be unique depending on the procedure you’re having performed.
 The best way to understand what your unique recovery will be like is to speak in detail with your doctor at Lytle, Tate & Stamper during your consultation appointment.

-To schedule an oral surgery consultation appointment in our Glendale office, call (818) 240-1805 today.
+To schedule an oral surgery consultation appointment in our Pasadena office, call (818) 240-1805 today.